A General Approach to Approximate Multistage Subgraph Problems: Introduction Related Work

-In an approximation setting, this combined objective allows to trade suboptimal transitions for suboptimal single-stage solutions.
-This results in some strong approximation algorithms, e.g., a $2$-approximation for a multistage Vertex Cover problem~\cite{BEK19} or a $3$-approximation for a~$3$-stage MinWeight Perfect Matching problem on metric graphs~\cite{BELP18}.
-In~\cite{BEST19}, several upper and lower bounds for competitive ratios of online algorithms are shown for general Multistage Subset Maximization problems; the corresponding algorithms are not considering running times and depend on polynomial oracles for the underlying single-stage problems.
+In an approximation setting, this combined objective allows to trade suboptimal transitions for suboptimal solutions in some stages.
+This is exploited, e.g., in a $2$-approximation for a multistage Vertex Cover problem~\cite{BEK21} and a $3$-approximation for a~$3$-stage Minimum Weight Perfect Matching problem on metric graphs~\cite{BELP18}.
+In~\cite{BEST21}, several upper and lower bounds for competitive ratios of online algorithms are shown for general Multistage Subset Maximization problems; their algorithms are not considering running times and depend on polynomial oracles for the underlying single-stage problems.

-Contrasting this combined objective, the focus in~\cite{CTW20} is to break up the interdependency between~$O$ and~$T$ for several types of Multistage Perfect Matching problems.
+Contrasting this combined objective, the focus in~\cite{CTW22} is to break up the interdependency between~$O$ and~$T$ for several types of Multistage Perfect Matching problems.
 Here, $O$ is required to yield optimal values, i.e., an approximation algorithm must yield optimal solutions for each individual stage.
-Thus, the approximation factor measures the difficulty in approximating the transition cost.
+Thus, the approximation factor truly measures the difficulty in approximating the transition cost.
 Regarding exact algorithms, this would only be a special case of the combined objective, where transition costs are scaled appropriately.
-However, approximation guarantees are in general \emph{not} transferable to this special case as the approximation may require non-optimal solutions in individual stages (see~\cite{CTW20} for a detailed example).
-In~\cite{CTW20}, several approximation algorithms for multistage perfect matching problems are provided, where the approximation factor is dependent on the maximum size of the intersection between two adjacent stages (we will later define this parameter as intertwinement).
+However, approximation guarantees are in general \emph{not} transferable to this special case as the approximation may require non-optimal solutions in individual stages, see~\cite{CTW22} for a detailed example.
+They also provide several approximation algorithms for multistage perfect matching problems, where the approximation factor is dependent on the maximum size of the intersection between two adjacent stages (we will later define a similar parameter as intertwinement).